aws-ia/standards-terraform/README.md

 - Licensed under Apache 2.0
 - Include Amazon NOTICE.txt

-## Taxanomoy
+## Taxonomy
 **Root Module:**  Every Terraform configuration has at least one module, typically known as its root module.
-In the case of AWS-ia modules the Root module are allways ment to be reuseable modules or build blocks.
+In the case of AWS-ia modules the Root module is always meant to be made up of reuseable modules or build blocks.

 **Child Modules:** A module that has been called by another module is often referred to as a child module.

 **Types of Reuseable AWS-ia Modules:**
-- AWS-ia Service Modules: A container that provide sensibale default for deploying an AWS service based on AWS-ia standards _(Example:VPC/Aurora/SQS)_
+- AWS-ia Service Modules: A container that provides a sensible default for deploying an AWS service based on AWS-ia standards _(Example:VPC/Aurora/SQS)_
-- AWS-ia Partner Modules: A container that leverags one or more _AWS Service Modules_ to build the infrastrure needed to instantiate a AWS partner product _(Example:Magento)_
+- AWS-ia Partner Modules: A container that leverags one or more _AWS Service Modules_ to build the infrastructure needed to instantiate an AWS partner product _(Example:Magento)_

 ## Module Structure